Yoric/yoric.github.io/content/post/thinkerbell-postmortem.md

 or

-> If the entry door is locked and the motion detector notices motion, send an alarm to my SmartPhone
+> If the entry door is locked and the motion detector notices motion, send an alarm to my SmartPhone.

 Thinkerbell also had: